leandog/intelligent-engineering-with-ai/Course Outline.md

    - Provide solutions and additional resources as needed.

 3. **Preview of the Afternoon Session**
-   - Focus on prompt engineering, building an MVC application, and deploying using GitHub Actions and a free cloud provider.
+   - Focus on prompt engineering, building an API application, and deploying using GitHub Actions and a free cloud provider.

 ### Day 2: Afternoon Session

-This detailed afternoon session ensures participants gain practical experience in prompt engineering, building a simple MVC application, and deploying it using GitHub Actions and a free cloud provider.
+This detailed afternoon session ensures participants gain practical experience in prompt engineering, building a simple API application, and deploying it using GitHub Actions and a free cloud provider.
 It also covers the important concepts of stubs, mocks, fakes, and test doubles, integrating them into the to-do task application.

 **Introduction to Prompt Engineering (30 minutes)**